 Although assessments for Alcohol & Drug and Mental Health may differ, it is our belief that working with the clients to provide a genogram is a successful and thorough way of addressing many issues through meeting the whole family.

 Genograms are an assessment tool that works well for the community members and is a picture of the members of the family.
 The goals of all counselling sessions are to bring the family together for healing.
-The genogram assists the counsellor and client understands the family system and the powerful influence of the previous generation on the patterns, structure and problems in the present generation.
+The genogram assists the counsellor and client understand the family system and the powerful influence of the previous generation on the patterns, structure and problems in the present generation.
 It can help spouses understand the impact and carryover into their present relationship from their family of origin.
-In working with the elders, it is a dramatic way to review their life.
+In working with the Elders, it is a dramatic way to review their life.
 It can be useful in gathering an expanded history of health, alcoholism, employment, martial stability or any other factors known to impact family functioning.

 Pre-treatment planning consists of a minimum of 6 sessions with the counsellor.
-Comprehensive recovery and after care plans are developed with each client and family and safety plans are generated a copy is provided to the client and another placed in the client file.
+Comprehensive recovery and after care plans are developed with each client and family and safety plans are generated and a copy of which is provided to the client and another placed in the client file.
 These plans are constantly revisited, reviewed, and renewed as required.
 The client’s family, friends, and other are encouraged to work together to enhance the client’s success of his/her recovery journey.

-Follow Up with Clients
+Follow Up with Members

-Advocacy is an area that clients may require some assistance.
+Advocacy is an area that members may require some assistance.
 Counsellors speak for the community member until they are able to comfortably do so themselves.
 This may include, but is not limited to, escorting clients to their physician, probation officer, alternative counsellor, etc.

 Referral to Alternative Services